 PAGE THIRTEEN; TRAVELLING MAN

 Travelling suited Heinz.
 He was well organized, never bored and able to learn as only an artist can.
 Heinz was interesting and interested; a balance that could take him anywhere.
-To spend time alone was an essential part of his three month annual trip.
-On the move, a visit with oneself.
+Driving a yellow deux cheveux van he named Marigold, he visited friends and relatives.
+Travel between destinations was filled with adventures past and present.
 Heinz avoided the summer crowds of Europe and the UK.
 April, May and June were his schedule.
 We would laugh recalling a scene in Godard's film Weekend.
 A seemingly endless number of cars waiting to fill up their gas tanks during the summer vacation season.
 Each vehicle contained it's own soap opera.

 NORWAY: Heinz loved Norway.
 The music school Heinz attended had trips for winter skiing and summer camping in the Norwegian countryside.
 Heinz vacationed on his own as a teenager.
 His first love was a young Sami.
 Heinz described their chaste relationship "It was a love of the heart.".
 Her father owned reindeer.
 In 1994, during the opening ceremonies of the Lillehammer Winter Olympics, people skiied downhill while playing musical instruments.
 When I asked him if he had done this, Heinz replied, "Yes, with a concert piano."